Little Englander: In literature

 The term "little England" predates its political usage; the expression "this little England" was used in the Gunpowder Day sermon of the English Puritan preacher Thomas Hooker (5 November 1626).
 It is also used in Shakespeare's play Henry VIII (1601), when the Old Lady tells Anne Boleyn: "In faith, for little England / You'd venture an emballing: / I myself would for Carnarvonshire."

 Contemporary usage

 The Cambridge online dictionary defines "Little Englander" as "an English person who thinks England is better than all other countries, and that England should only work together with other countries when there is an advantage for England in doing so".
-The term has been used as a derogatory term for English nationalists and English people who are xenophobic or overly nationalistic.
-It has also been applied to opponents of globalism, multilateralism, and internationalism.
-Since the 2010s, especially post-Brexit, the term has gained popularity as a derogatory way to describe supporters of English nationalism and xenophobia.
+The term has been used in a derogatory manner for English people who are perceived as being excessively nationalistic or xenophobic.
+It has also been applied to English opponents of globalism, multilateralism, and internationalism.
+Since the 2010s, especially post-Brexit, the term has gained popularity as a derogatory way to describe English nationalists or xenophobes.
 For this reason, it is similar to the insult "gammon", which has been used in British political culture since 2012.